 Factors Determining Speed of Site

-The load speed of your website is essential, you need a fast site because slow sites annoy users, meaning fewer visitors to your site.
+The load speed of your site is essential; you need a fast site because slow sites annoy users, meaning fewer visitors to your site.
 Secondly, search engines also consider the speed of your site when generating their rankings.
-There are a number of factors influencing the load speed of a WordPress site.
+Some factors are influencing the load speed of a WordPress site.
 Here we list the most important ones.

 Factor #1.
 Select a Reliable Hosting Plan